privacybydesign/pbdf-website/pages/en/privacy-policy-en.md

 The foundation processes personal data in three different ways.

-1. **Continuously.** At registration a user of IRMA creates an account and gives the foundation a self-chosen email address.
-This address is stored and protected by the foundation, until the user removes or cancels his/her account, in the [MyIRMA](/myirma) environment.
+1. **Continuously.** At registration an arbitrary username is automatically created for a new user of IRMA.
+The user can choose to associate a self-chosen email address with this IRMA account.
+This is not necessary, but optional.
+The email address is stored and protected by the foundation, until the user changes or removes or cancels his/her account, in the [MyIRMA](/myirma) environment.

-   The email address identifies accounts at the foundation.
-The email address is also used for communication with the user, for instance for logging into [MyIRMA](/myirma).
+   The arbitrarily chosen username is a pseudonym that identifies an account at the foundation.
+The (optionally added) email address can be used for communication with the user, for instance for logging into [MyIRMA](/myirma).
 The foundation keeps the email address secret and does not share it with others, unless there is a legal obligation to do so.
 The foundation uses the address exclusively for IRMA functionality.